National Carbon Offset Standard

-- provides guidance on what is a genuine voluntary carbon emissions offset
+- provides guidance on what is a genuine offset unit.

-Carbon offsets are units which represent abatement of greenhouse gas emissions.
+Offsets units are units which represent genuine reductions or abatement of greenhouse gas emissions.

 Abatement is achieved by:

-- reducing or avoiding emissions, for example, through capture and destruction of methane emissions from landfill or livestock manure
+- reducing or avoiding emissions, for example, through energy efficiency measures

-- removing carbon from the atmosphere and storing it in soil or trees, for example, by growing a forest or reducing tillage on a farm in a way that increases soil carbon.
+- removing carbon from the atmosphere and storing it in soil or trees, for example, by growing a forest.

-Offsets are usually purchased by individuals or companies and used to cancel out or 'offset' the emissions they generate during their normal course of business or day-to-day life, for example, by consuming electricity or catching a plane.
+Offset units are usually purchased by individuals or companies and used to cancel out or 'offset' the emissions they generate during their normal course of business.

-Organisations seeking to voluntarily offset their emissions or achieve carbon neutrality under the NCOS are able to purchase from a range of eligible offset units*.
+Organisations seeking to voluntarily offset their emissions or achieve carbon neutrality under the Standard are able to purchase from a range of eligible offset units.

-- Australian Carbon Credit Units (ACCUs) issued under the Carbon Farming Initiative
+- Australian Carbon Credit Units (ACCUs) issued under the Emissions Reduction Fund.

-- international units issued under the Kyoto Protocol
+- certain international units issued under the Kyoto Protocol*

 - credits issued under the Gold Standard and Verified Carbon Standard (VCS).

 * Exceptions apply.
-Refer to section 3.2 of the NCOS for details.
+Refer to section 5 and Appendix A of the Standard for details.

-The NCOS Carbon Neutral Program allows organisations, products and events to be certified as carbon neutral.
+The Australian Government’s Carbon Neutral Program allows organisations, products, services and events to be certified as carbon neutral against the Standard.
 This means that net associated emissions are equal to zero.
-Consumers can have confidence that organisations, products and events bearing the NCOS trademark have achieved carbon neutrality in a way that achieves a genuine reduction in overall emissions.
+Consumers can have confidence that organisations, products, services and events bearing the certification trade mark have achieved carbon neutrality in a credible and transparent way.